sky-ecosystem/stusds/README.md

 Users can deposit USDS to mint yUSDS up to a defined global cap.

-Users can redeem their yUSDS to USDS, as long as there is enough withdrawable USDS, which is determined by:
+The yUSDS total value is determined by:
-* Total deposited funds and accrued yield.
+* Total deposited USDS and accrued yield.
+* Amount of stake engine bad debt, which was written off when concluding past auctions.
+* Past governance slashing operations.

+Although, from that total value, users can only redeem USDS limited by the withdrawable amount, which is determined by the current total value minus:
 * Existing stake engine debt.
 * Amount of USDS currently in auction (disregarding the liquidation penalty).
-* Amount of stake engine bad debt, which was written off when concluding past auctions.
-* Past governance slashing operations.

 The yUSDS contract sets the stake engine debt ceiling dynamically, as part of its different actions.